 As of June 30, 2009, we owned or held an interest in 324 income-producing properties in the United States, which consisted of 179 regional malls, 40 Premium Outlet Centers, 16 The Mills, 74 community/lifestyle centers, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
 In addition, we also own an interest in one parcel of land in the United States held for future development.
 Internationally, as of June 30, 2009, we had ownership interests in 51 European shopping centers (France, Italy and Poland); seven Premium Outlet centers in Japan; one Premium Outlet center in Mexico; one Premium Outlet center in South Korea; and one shopping center in China.
-Also, through joint venture arrangements, we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy and a 32.5% interest in three additional shopping centers under construction in China.
+Also, through joint venture arrangements, we have ownership interests in the following properties under development internationally: a 24% interest in two shopping centers in Italy, a 40% interest in a Premium Outlet center in Japan, and a 32.5% interest in three additional shopping centers under construction in China.